-Most of our pupils will move on to university and we are justly proud of the tremendous expertise that Warwick possesses in helping students gain places at the most prestigious universities in the UK and beyond.
-The Sixth Form years also provide boys with the opportunity to broaden their intellectual horizons through the Sixth Form Enrichment Programme which enables them to gain an Extended Project Qualification on an area of their own specialist interest.
+Most of our pupils will move on to university and we are justly proud of the tremendous expertise that Warwick possesses in helping pupils gain places at the most prestigious universities in the UK and beyond.
+The Sixth Form years also provide pupils with the opportunity to broaden their intellectual horizons through the Sixth Form Enrichment Programme which enables them to gain an Extended Project Qualification on an area of their own specialist interest.

-School societies are also generally established and run by Sixth Formers and in the past year we have been delighted to find Sixth Formers, on their own initiative, establishing a new Economics Society, the Journal Society (for the discussion of new scientific developments), the Psychology Society as well as the boys' own pupil-led school magazine.
+School societies are also generally established and run by Sixth Formers and in the past year we have been delighted to find Sixth Formers, on their own initiative, establishing a new Economics Society, the Journal Society (for the discussion of new scientific developments), the Psychology Society as well as the Sixth Formers' own pupil-led school magazine.

 Many pupils also join the Combined Cadet Force, engage in regular Community Service or participate, at any level, in our numerous sports teams.
 The attitude, involvement and performance of a senior pupil certainly does much to define the character of the school.